-Value-at-risk (VaR) has become a standard measure used in financial risk management due to its conceptual simplicity, computational facility, and ready applicability.
-However, many authors claim that VaR has several conceptual problems.
-Artzner et al. (1997, 1999), for example, have cited the following shortcomings of VaR: (1) VaR measures only percentiles of profit-loss distributions, and thus disregards any loss beyond the VaR level (we call this problem "tail risk"), and (2) VaR is not coherent since it is not sub-additive.
+Value-at-Risk (VaR) has become a standard measure used in financial risk management due to its conceptual simplicity, computational facility, and ready applicability.
+However, many authors claim that VaR has several conceptual problems1.
+Artzner et al.[1997, 1999], for example, have cited the following shortcomings of VaR: (i) VaR measures only percentiles of profit-loss distributions, thus disregards any loss beyond the VaR level (we call this problem "tail risk2"). (ii) VaR is not coherent since it is not sub-additive3.

-To alleviate the problems inherent in VaR, Artzner et al. (1997) have proposed the use of expected shortfall.
+To alleviate the problems inherent in VaR, Artzner et al.[1997] have proposed the use of expected shortfall4.
 Expected shortfall is defined as the conditional expectation of loss given that the loss is beyond the VaR level.
 Thus, by its definition, expected shortfall considers the loss beyond the VaR level.
-Also, expected shortfall is proved to be sub-additive, which assures its coherence as a risk measure.
-On these grounds, some practitioners have been turning their attention toward expected shortfall and away from VaR.
+Also, expected shortfall is proved to be sub-additive5, which assures its coherence as a risk measure.
+On these grounds, some practitioners have been turning their eyes towards expected shortfall and away from VaR.